-The purpose of our CME program is the initiation and facilitation of exemplary continuing medical education activities for physicians and other medical care providers.
-The CME Committee assures that the program's goals are consistent with the hospital's institutional mission: to deliver the highest quality patient care, provide quality education to healthcare professionals; and to attain the highest standards for continuing medical education.
+The purpose of the CME program is the initiation and facilitation of exemplary continuing medical education activities for physicians and other medical care providers.
+The CME Committee assures that the program’s goals are consistent with the hospital’s institutional mission: to deliver the highest quality patient care, provide quality education to health care professionals; and to attain the highest standards for continuing medical education.

 Our audience includes attending physicians, resident physicians, medical students and other providers of medical care from Maimonides Medical Center and the surrounding area.

 Types of Activities

 The CME Office activities include Regularly Scheduled Series (RSSs), lectures and symposia.
 We strive to provide a wide range of CME opportunities to appeal to a broad range of specialties.